|

 In

-and more than 7,000 matches.
-He's also been stabbed
+more than 7,000 matches.
+He's also been stabbed three

-three times, suffered spine injuries, has a titanium
+times, suffered spine injuries, has a titanium hip

-hip and last year beat Hodgkin's lymphoma.
-Tonight's
+and last year beat Hodgkin's lymphoma.
+Tonight's match

-Club, which last year sent a dozen students to
+last year sent a dozen students to camp with Spring

 Wrestlers